 Keeping Your Cat Active & Safe in Summer

-Even indoor cats love to explore outdoors.
+Even indoor cats love to explore the outdoors.
 Taking your cat outside during the summer gives you both a chance to enjoy the weather.
 Just remember that cats enjoy the freedom of being outside, and even tall fences can't always contain them!
-Let your cat roam in a fully enclosed area of your yard, or train them to tolerate a harness and lead.
-And whether your cat lives outside or has the chance to explore only now and then, here are tips to ensure they stay safe.
+Let your cat roam in a fully enclosed area of your garden, or train them to tolerate a harness and lead.
+Whether your cat lives outside or has the chance to explore only now and then, here are tips to ensure they stay safe.

 - Provide plenty of fresh water and make sure they have a shaded place to nap and stay cool.

 - Check their paws often, as tar from hot pavement can become embedded between the pads.

 - Clear your yard of plants that are poisonous to cats.

 - Keep vaccinations current.
 Wildlife is very active in the summer, and bites can be dangerous for your cat.
 If your cat is bitten, consult your veterinarian immediately.

 - Give your cat a collar and tags with your phone number in case they like to explore too far from home.

 Even if you keep your cat indoors, there are plenty of ways to enjoy the season.

 - Plant a cat garden.
 Grow cat grass or catnip indoors in pots or in a patch of your enclosed sunroom garden.
 Your cat will flip for dried catnip, and will love to munch on fresh cat grass.